thesephist/dotink/content/docs/overview.md

 [1, 2, 3], {key: 'value'}
 ```

-You'll notice here hat Ink comments are demarcated with backticks.
+You'll notice here that Ink comments are demarcated with backticks.
 This is Ink's multiline comment.
 We can also prepend two backticks to the start of a line to comment just the line.

 We define variables in Ink with the `:=` assignment operator.
 The assignment operator binds a value to a variable name (or a composite value's key) in the current scope.
 Variables in Ink are lexically scoped.